peterdurham/code-boost/content/blog/background-images/index.md

 title: How To Use CSS Background Images
 date: "2015-05-06T23:46:37.121Z"
 category: "CSS"
-description: "How to use CSS background images.
-Setup a CSS selector to use and customize background images."
+description: "Setup background images in CSS with the background property and a URL, accepts JPG, PNG, SVG, GIF, or WEBP."
 featuredImage: "./nature.jpg"
 tags: [ "Background", "Images", "CSS", "Properties"]
 ---